jonaskaz/robot_localization/README.md

 With this setup, particles that have laser scans with very small closest obstacles will be weighted highly, wheras particles with laser scans that are far off from the map will have lower weights.
 We can adjust the standard deviation of our gaussian function in order to either increase or decrease the distance between lower and highly weighted particles

 ## Resample the particles
-To resample the particles, we simply draw a random sample from all the particles using the particle's weight to
+To resample the particles, we simply draw a random sample from all the particles using the particle's weight as a bias.
+This makes the algorithm choose the heavily weighted (ie more likely) particles more often, which causes the particles to converge.
+However, because the highly weighted particles can (and probably will) be sampled multiple times, we also add in noise, which is sampled from a normal distribution.
+This noise ensures that the new particles have a bit of diversity, which keeps the particle filter from converging in the wrong spot too quickly.

 How did you solve the problem?
 (Note: this doesn’t have to be super-detailed, you should try to explain what you did at a high-level so that others in the class could reasonably understand what you did).